 Today, the term “quality control” often means quality control and compliance.
 The goal is to comply with international standards or regulatory authorities such as ISO 9000.

 The Juran Trilogy has evolved over time in some industries.
 This evolution has not altered the intent of the trilogy.
 It only changes the names.
 For instance, traditional goods producers call it QC, QI and QP while another may say QA/QC, CI and DFSS.
 The Trilogy continues to be the means to present total quality management to all employees looking to find a way to keep it simple.

-For more information on Juran’s Trilogy, Quality Planning and how Juran can use it to improve your productivity, please get in touch with the team.
+For more information on Juran’s Trilogy, Quality Planning and how you can use it to improve your organization, please get in touch with our team.

 |Check out the Juran